You have a blog up and running and finally had the courage to hit the publish button…

 Make sure that your website looks attractive.

 If you are a non-techy person and want to do it yourself just like me, Divi will be your best friend when it comes to website design.

-I personally started out with 2 free WordPress themes (which both looked horrible), then purchased Avada and went finally for Divi and stuck with it.
+I personally started out with 2 free WordPress themes (that both looked horrible), then purchased Avada and went finally for Divi and stuck with it since 2018.

 It’s easily customizable and you can make gorgeous looking websites in a twinkling of an eye.

 It’s a paid theme which means you have to invest upfront a bit, but I think it’s totally worth it and the best you can get.

 - be mobile friendly